MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 ![The PWAmp mini player widget, in the Windows Widgets board, next to the PWAmp app](./pwa-images/pwamp-widget.png)

-To learn more, see [Display PWA widgets in the Windows Widgets Board](../how-to/widgets.md).
+To learn more, see [Display a PWA widget in the Windows Widgets Board](../how-to/widgets.md).

 <!-- ====================================================================== -->